MemeLens: Multilingual Multitask VLMs for Memes: Related Work

 \section{Related Work}

-\paragraph{Meme benchmarks and shared tasks.} A major driver of progress in computational meme understanding has been curated datasets and shared tasks that frame meme semantics as supervised prediction.
+\paragraph{Meme benchmarks.} A major driver of progress in computational meme understanding has been curated datasets and shared tasks that frame meme semantics as supervised prediction~\cite{ijcai2022p781}.
 The \citet{kiela2020hatefulmemes} Hateful Memes Challenge showed the limitations of unimodal models, motivating approaches that integrate visual evidence with overlaid text.
 Beyond hate, SemEval expanded meme understanding to affective and pragmatic phenomena.
 Memotion \citep{sharma-etal-2020-semeval} targets sentiment and emotion (e.g., humor, sarcasm, offensiveness, motivation), while MAMI \citep{fersini-etal-2022-semeval} focuses on misogyny and fine-grained traits.
 SemEval also formalized persuasion and propaganda in Task 6 (2021) \citep{dimitrov-etal-2021-semeval} and later extended it to multilingual settings in Task 4 (2024) \citep{dimitrov-etal-2024-semeval}.
 Complementary datasets cover offensiveness \citep{suryawanshi-etal-2020-multimodal}, harmfulness/targets \citep{pramanick-etal-2021-detecting}, metaphor \citep{xu-2022-metmeme}, theme-specific collections \citep{shah2024memeclip}, and narrower mechanisms such as puns in memes \citep{xu-etal-2025-punmemecn}.

-\paragraph{Multilingual and multicultural meme understanding.} While early meme benchmarks centered on English, subsequent work has emphasized the multilingual nature of meme culture and the limits of monolingual generalization.
+\paragraph{Multilingual and multicultural meme understanding.} While early meme benchmarks centered on English, subsequent work has emphasized the multilingual nature of meme culture and the limits of monolingual generalization~\cite{alam2022survey}.
 For instance, MUTE \citep{hossain-etal-2022-mute} targets Bengali and code-mixed hateful memes, and Multi$^3$Hate \citep{bui-etal-2025-multi3hate} offers a parallel multilingual meme dataset to study cross-cultural annotation differences and cross-lingual VLM behavior.
-Shared tasks on persuasion techniques in memes have focused multilingual evaluation \citep{dimitrov-etal-2024-semeval,hasanain-etal-2024-araieval}.
-These efforts motivate unified training approaches that can share representations across languages while remaining sensitive to cultural context.
-Overall, prior work demonstrates that meme content analysis is a rich research area, however, resources remain distributed across task- and dataset-specific label spaces.
+Shared tasks on persuasion techniques in memes have focused on multilingual evaluation \citep{dimitrov-etal-2024-semeval,hasanain-etal-2024-araieval}.